Problems Facing Solo Lawyers

 • Not knowing how to be a manager or leader

-Systems, Tools, Automation and AI Confusion
+Systems, Tools, Automation And AI Confusion

 • Uncertainty about which practice management system to use